Rum Pum Pum Pum: Commercial performance

 The song rose to the number one spot on all of South Korea's music portals upon its release.
 With less than half the week to build sales and downloads to be included in the K-Pop Hot 100, the song was still able to debut in the top 20, appearing in 14th place in the week of August 10, 2013.
 A week later, the song topped the charts, marking the first number one single for the group in the Billboard Korea charts.

 Music video

 The music shows f(x) dancing to choreography by Jillian Meyers.
 It features three sets: one white sparkling set, another pink room with glossy pink borders, and red ceiling-to-floor room with lights on the sides.
 The members are shown wearing four different outfits and showing different hairstyles.
-Throughout the video, the camera focuses on cheoreography, and zooms in on each girl in walking on the white set room with floating flowers.
+Throughout the video, the camera focuses on choreography, and zooms in on each girl in walking on the white set room with floating flowers.